iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient via Forward Backwards Envelope.md

 \end{aligned}
 $$

-which completes if we just move the beta into the norm.
+which completes the proof if we just move the beta into the norm.

 ---
 ### **Termination Conditions and Optimality**